 Onboarding is more than paperwork – it sets the tone for employee success.

-Onboarding process Nepal checklist:
+Onboarding process checklist:

 - Collect required documents: ID, contract, tax forms